Valery Tobias

 Valery Tobias (born 24 September 2000) is an American middle-distance runner.
-She was runner-up at the 2025 USA Indoor Track and Field Championships over 800 metres.
+She was runner-up over 800 metres at the 2025 and 2026 USA Indoor Championships.

 Early life

 From Lower Rio Grande Valley in Texas, she attended Edinburg IDEA Quest.

 Career

 Running for the University of Texas, she was one of a quartet, along with Julien Alfred, Rhasidat Adeleke, and Kennedy Simon that broke the collegiate record in the sprint medley, running 3:36.10 in April 2023 at the Texas Relays.
 She set new college records for the 800 metres, both indoors and outdoors.
 Tobias joined the Brooks Beasts Track Club in 2024.

 She was runner-up to Nia Akins at the 2025 USA Indoor Track and Field Championships, running a 1:59.55 seconds personal best for the 800 metres.
 She was selected for the 2025 World Athletics Indoor Championships in Nanjing in March 2025, where she placed fifth in her semi-final.

 In May 2025, she set a new personal best for the 800 metres, running 1:59.49 in Los Angeles.
 She was a finalist in the 800 metres at the 2025 USA Outdoor Track and Field Championships, running 1:59.40 in the semi-final before placing eighth overall in the final.

+On 1 March 2026, she was second to Addison Wiley in the 800 metres at the 2026 USA Indoor Track and Field Championships, running 1:59.77, for a second consecutive runner-up place at the championships.
+She was selected to represent the United States at the 2026 World Athletics Indoor Championships in Toruń, Poland, and although she qualified for the semi-finals was later disqualified for a lane infringement.